ECT for Dementia

 The trial information does not specify whether you need to stop taking your current medications.
 However, since the study involves ECT plus usual care, it might be possible to continue your current treatments.
 Please consult with the trial coordinators for specific guidance.

-What data supports the effectiveness of the treatment Electroconvulsive Therapy (ECT) for dementia?
+What prior data suggests that Electroconvulsive Therapy (ECT) is safe for patients with dementia?

 Brent P Forester, MD